 what is causing your condition.
 He or she can also tell how well you're responding

 to treatment for a health issue, such as Crohn's disease.

 A computerized tomography scan, or CT scan, is a type of X-ray that uses a computer

 CT enterography is a quick, accurate, and painless procedure.

-Unlike regular X-ray images, CT enterography is able to provide detailed images of
+Unlike regular X-ray images and a routine CT scan, CT enterography is able to provide